Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells

+The method starts by identifying \textit{problem areas}, see Figure \ref{problem_areas}.
+The schedule is initially segmented by identifying all start and end times of core operations (green vertical lines).
+Since mode switches occur only during core operations, each resulting section contains traverse operations executed under fixed modes.

+Sections consisting solely of core operations require no further planning.
+Among the remaining sections, we identify problem areas by clustering all sections containing traverse operations whose initial motion hypotheses result in collisions.
+Sections not included in a problem area can be executed using their initial motion hypotheses.
+The exemplary schedule in Figure \ref{problem_areas} shows two problem areas resulting from collisions between traverse operations.

-\subsection{Creating Cross-Sectional Roadmaps}
+\subsubsection{Creating Cross-Sectional Roadmaps}

+Each problem area is resolved by constructing a \textit{cross-sectional roadmap}, as shown in Figure \ref{roadmap}.
+Such a roadmap constitutes a graph in the combined $C$-space of all robots that allows the generation of solution skeletons.

-To resolve each identified problem area, an abstract \textit{cross-sectional roadmap} is constructed that spans across all sections encompassed by that problem area.
-At each section boundary, configurations are sampled from the combined $C$-space of all robots performing a traverse operations at this particular time step.
-Robots executing core operation are considered to be in a known and fixed joint configuration and are treated as static obstacles.
-The sampled configurations are checked for collisions and collision-free configurations are retained for further use.\\ To ensure that only reachable configurations are sampled, the strategy includes calculating reachable joint angle intervals for each individual robot.
-This is done based on: \begin{itemize} \item The last fixed configuration of each robot, \item the time elapsed since that configuration, \item each robot's velocity and acceleration limits. \end{itemize} This approach constraints the sampling space to feasible regions of the $C$-space.\\ An attempt is made to connect all collision-free configurations at each section boundary to those at the subsequent boundary.
-A connection is valid if the motion between the configurations is feasible, given their temporal spacing, their spatial distance in $C$-space, and the velocity and acceleration limits of the respective robots.
-If no valid connection can be established, new samples are generated on each border until a connection is found or an iteration limit is reached.\\ The resulting configurations and their connections form a directed graph, a cross-sectional roadmap, see Figure \ref{roadmap}.
-Each edge is assigned a weight corresponding to the distance in $C$-space.
-Every roadmap starts at a single configuration and ends with a single configuration.
-Once the roadmap is constructed, Dijkstra's algorithm \cite{dijkstra_note_1959} is used to compute the shortest path, which we refer to as the \textit{guide path}, highlighted in yellow in Figure \ref{roadmap}.
-During the roadmap initialization, new configurations are sampled until a complete guide path is available.
+At each section boundary, collision-free configurations are sampled from the combined $C$-space of robots performing traverse operations at this time step.
+Robots executing core operation are treated as static obstacles with known joint configurations.
+To ensure that only reachable configurations are sampled, we calculate the reachable joint angle intervals for each individual robot, constraining the sampling space to feasible regions.
+Each collision‑free configuration at a section boundary constitutes a node in the roadmap and is subsequently connected by an edge to configurations at the next boundary whenever the transition is executable under velocity and acceleration limits and available time.
+Additional samples are generated until at least one valid connection is found or an iteration limit is reached.
+The resulting directed graph, as illustrated in Figure \ref{roadmap}, constitutes the cross‑sectional roadmap.
+We apply edge weights corresponding to distance in $C$-space.

+A \textit{guide path}, highlighted in yellow in Figure \ref{roadmap} is obtained using Dijkstra's algorithm \cite{dijkstra_note_1959}.
+If no such path exists, the roadmap is incrementally expanded with additional samples until a guide path becomes available.

-\subsection{Motion Planning along guide paths}
+\subsubsection{Motion Planning along guide paths}